moatifbutt/r2s100k/README.md

 ```
 ## ACKNOWLEDGEMENT

--  The authors would like to acknowledge and sincerely thank [Ms. Marya Rasib—https://scholar.google.com/citations?user=KjDNoYUAAAAJ&hl=en] for her valuable assistance in dataset preparation, annotation, and labeling.
+-  The authors would like to acknowledge and sincerely thank [Marya Rasib](https://scholar.google.com/citations?user=KjDNoYUAAAAJ&hl=en) for her valuable assistance in dataset preparation, annotation, and labeling.
 Her contributions significantly supported the quality and completion of this work.